-GALECA was originally an acronym for “Gay and Lesbian Entertainment Critics Association,” but in 2017 we changed our “tagline” to underscore our inclusivity.
-Most GALECA members identify as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer, though we happily include demonstrably committed ally journalists in our ranks as well.
+GALECA was originally an acronym for “Gay and Lesbian Entertainment Critics Association,” but in 2017 we revised our name to underscore our inclusivity.
+Most GALECA members identify as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer, though we happily include demonstrably committed ally journalists in our ranks.

 OUR LOFTY—AND ENTERTAINING—GOALS

-To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our community, with its distinct history and perspective, often leads the way in heralding great and unusual film and TV.
+To remind the world—including bullies, bigots and at-risk LGBTQ youth—that our Qmmunity, with its distinct history and perspective, often leads the way in heralding unique, powerful and exciting film and TV.

 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.